andredalcorsi/ecommerce.py/README.md

 ### Input and Output Files

 To make this code functional, you need to create a **.txt** file and add the EAN **(European Article File / International Article File)** that you want to search.
-The pattern path is settled up as below:
+The pattern path is settled up as below.
+You need to change the path according your system (Linux/MacOS/Windows):

 ```
 # Input/Output Settings